cblauth/php-rest-api/README.md

 ]
 ```
-* Grades must be integers between 0 and 100
+* grade must be an integer between 0 and 100
-* Names must have at least 2 characters
+* name must have at least 2 characters
-* Response JSON inform either if the student has passed or not
+* response JSON informs if the student has passed or not
-* Example of response
+* example of response:
 ```
 [
   { "name": "John", "grade": 55, "pass": true },